Username2481632/QuoteFinder/README.md

 1. Copy `sample_config.json` to a new file (e.g., `my_analysis.json`)
 2. Update `target_file` to point to your text file
+3. Update `model_name` if you want to use a different model
-3. Modify `search_criteria` to describe what you're looking for
+4. Modify `search_criteria` to describe what you're looking for
-4. Ensure your target file is in the project directory
+5. Ensure your target file is in the project directory

 ### File Types Supported:
 - **HTML files** (`.html`): Split into paragraphs for prose analysis